Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 >
 > This book is particularly helpful in showing normal anatomy in juvenile patients at various ages.
 For example, have a limping 16-week-old puppy and you’re not sure what the elbow should look like?
 Could that opacity be a normal thymus?
 This is your text!

-## 7. Have Radimal read your radiographs for you
+## **7.** **Have Radimal read your radiographs for you**

-Whether it's a teleradiologist or Radimal AI system, your job is to work with an interpretation to diagnose and treat your patient.
+Whether it's Radimal teleradiology or the Radimal AI system, your job is to work with an interpretation to diagnose and treat your patient.
+Save yourself the interpretation time and let us help you get your patient that treatment they need.